MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl/nn-shobjidl-iaccessibilitydockingservicecallback.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IAccessibilityDockingServiceCallback</b> interface inherits from the <a href="/windows/desktop/api/unknwn/nn-unknwn-iunknown">IUnknown</a> interface. <b>IAccessibilityDockingServiceCallback</b> also has these types of members:
+The <b>IAccessibilityDockingServiceCallback</b> interface inherits from the <a href="/windows/desktop/api/unknwn/nn-unknwn-iunknown">IUnknown</a> interface. <b>IAccessibilityDockingServiceCallback</b> also has these types of members: